Bundoora - West

 Bundoora - West features high concentrations of group households, with a lower-than-average median household size

-Family households account for 67.6% of all households, including 26.7% couples with children, 27.5% couples without children, and 11.8% single parent families.
-Non-family households constitute the remaining 32.4%, with lone person households at 26.2% and group households comprising 6.1%.
-The median household size is 2.4 people, smaller than Greater Melbourne's average of 2.9.
+Family households constitute 67.6% of all households, including 26.7% couples with children, 27.5% couples without children, and 11.8% single parent families.
+Non-family households account for the remaining 32.4%, with lone person households at 26.2% and group households comprising 6.1% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households